Limit Multiplicity For Unitary Groups and The Stable Trace Formula

-As evoked in the first paragraph, these bounds on cohomology are deduced from limit multiplicity results, which apply to representations associated to Arthur parameters of a certain shape but do not require that these representations be cohomological.
-In this sense, our most general limit multiplicity result is the following.
+In order to describe the more general range of degrees in which we predict that the representations we can control contribute all the cohomology, we state our main technical theorem.
+It concerns bounds on limit multiplicity for representations belonging to a prescribed archimedean Arthur packet.
+This result does not require that the representations be cohomological, and our most general limit multiplicity result is the following.